Microsoft Office Add-In Developer

 Event-Based Office Add-In Activation: Automating Document Workflows

 With the event-based activation model that Microsoft has been advancing through 2025, that paradigm is shifting.
-Office add-ins can now launch automatically in response to document lifecycle events – when a document is created, opened, edited, or sent.
+Office add-ins, including a new add in, can now launch automatically in response to document lifecycle events – when a document is created, opened, edited, or sent.
 For enterprises that depend on compliance checking, data classification, and automated workflows, this represents a significant evolution in what custom Office add-in development can achieve.

 At McKenna Consultants, we have been building custom Office add-ins for organisations across the UK for over two decades.
-In this article, we explore how event-based Office add-in activation works, the use cases it unlocks, and the technical considerations that developers and IT decision-makers need to understand.
+In this article, we explore how event-based Office add-in activation works, the use cases it unlocks, and the technical considerations that developers and IT decision-makers need to understand, such as how to trigger actions when users create a new document, open, edit, or send files.

 From Reactive to Proactive: Understanding the Shift

 Traditional Office add-ins operate within a request-response cycle.
 The user initiates an action, and the add-in executes logic in response.
+These actions are typically accessed from the ‘home tab’ or a dedicated ‘ribbon tab’ in the Office interface.
 This works well for tools that users interact with intentionally – a mail merge utility, a template selector, or a data lookup panel.

 However, many business processes need to happen regardless of whether the user remembers to trigger them.
 Compliance checks should run on every outgoing email.
 Document classification should occur when a file is first created.
 Metadata insertion should happen transparently, without requiring the user to open a task pane and press a button.